LumosLiang/-Learn-System-Design/Systeam Design notes.md

 every server contains exactly the same codebase and does not store any user-related data, like sessions or profile pictures, on local disc or memory
 <https://lethain.com/introduction-to-architecting-systems-for-scale/#platform_layer>

+# Heartbeat

+## What is?

+Each server periodically sends a hearbeat message to a central monitoring server or other servers in the system to show that it is still alive and functioning

+## how

+> Heartbeating is one of the mechanisms for detecting failures in a distributed system.
+If there is a central server, all servers periodically send a heartbeat message to it.

+> If there is no central server, all servers randomly choose a set of servers and send them a heartbeat message every few seconds.
+This way, if no heartbeat message is received from a server for a while, the system can suspect that the server might have crashed.
+If there is no heartbeat within a configured timeout period, the system can conclude that the server is not alive anymore and stop sending requests to it and start working on its replacement.

+## Why

+# Leader and Follower

+> HeartBeat mechanism is used to detect if an existing leader has failed, so that new leader
+> election can be started

+> The server which receives votes from the majority of the servers, transitions to leader
+> state.
+The majority is determined as discussed in Quorum.
+Once elected, the leader
+> continuously sends HeartBeat to all the followers.
+If followers do not get a heartbeat in
+> specified time interval, a new leader election is triggered.

 # Proxy